rjspencer/docs/theming.md

     defaults to whatever the current item is in the Theming Engine

+### {SignupLink}
+A link that opens a modal and allows a user to sign up for StageBloc and follow your account

+`text`

+    the text to be put inside the <a> tag

+    accepted values are any string (HTML included)

+    defaults to "Sign Up"

+`closeTag`

+    whether or not to close the <a> tag

+    accepted values are true or false

+    defaults to true

+`class`

+    the class to assign to the <a> tag

+    accepted values are any string

+    defaults to none

 ### {JoinFansiteLink}
 A link that opens a modal and allows a user to join the site's fansite *(the account must have a fansite setup for this to work)*

 `text`

     the text to be put inside the <a> tag

     accepted values are any string (HTML included)

     defaults to "Join Fansite"

 `closeTag`

     whether or not to close the <a> tag

     accepted values are true or false

     defaults to true

 `class`

     the class to assign to the <a> tag

     accepted values are any string

     defaults to none

 `reload`

     whether or not to reload the page after their join the fansite

     accepts values are true and false

     defaults to false

 `forceFreeTier`

     the tier you want to force a joining of (which override the join fansite modal) *(requires that the tier you pass be free)*

     accepted values are 1, 2, or 3 assuming the tier is free

     defaults to false

 `view`

     what to default the view to if the user isn't logged on

     accepted values are "login" or "signup"

     defaults to "login"

 ### {SubmitFanContentLink}
 Creates a link that, when clicked, will open a modal to allow fans to submit content

 `linkText`

     the text to be put inside the <a> tag

     accepted values are any string (HTML included)

     defaults to "Add Content"

 `closeTag`

     whether or not to close the <a> tag

     accepted values are true or false

     defaults to true

 `class`

     the class to assign to the <a> tag

     accepted values are any string

     defaults to none

 `contentType`

     the type of content to default the content adding modal to

     accepted values are status, blog, photo, or video

     defaults to status